Ashad001/IR-Indexing/README.md

 # IR-Indexing

-Welcome to the IR-Indexing project!
 This Flask app facilitates Information Retrieval using various indexing techniques.
 The project structure is outlined below, providing an overview of the organization and key components.

 ## Project Structure